jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-12-27-iot-bigdata-mongodb-deployment-kubernetes-part3.markdown

 For generating our certificates the steps already explained [here]({% post_url 2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2 %}#-setting-up-the-tls-layer) have to be followed:

 * Generate a private key
 * Generate a certificate signing request.
-At this step the most important detail is the x509 DN (Distinguished Name) that will be the certificate's subject.
+At this step the most important point is the x509 DN (Distinguished Name) that will be the certificate's subject.
 For instance, the DNs that have been used for my deployment are:

   * `CN=mongo-db-statefulset-sh1-0.mongo-db-replica-sh1.sharding,OU=Software,O=CanteraFonseca,C=ES` for the first member of the Replica Set.
   * `CN=mongo-db-statefulset-sh1-1.mongo-db-replica-sh1.sharding,OU=Software,O=CanteraFonseca,C=ES` for the second member of the Replica Set.
   * `CN=mongo-db-statefulset-sh1-2.mongo-db-replica-sh1.sharding,OU=Software,O=CanteraFonseca,C=ES` for the third member of the Replica Set.

   * `CN=App1,OU=Applications,O=CanteraFonseca,C=ES` for the database client to be used for testing.

 * As the Kubernetes cluster CA is being used to sign our certificates, for each certificate a new certificate signing request K8s manifest has to be generated and approved as explained [here]({% post_url 2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2 %}#-setting-up-the-tls-layer).
 Each certificate has to be retrieved, saved (in PEM format) and finally concatenated with its corresponding private key to create a "certkey" file.